 The Finland Case Against Early Learning

-Finland is often used as a case against early learning.
-Finland is one of the top scorers on the OECD's PISA test.
+Finland is often used as a case against early learning because it's one of the top scorers on the OECD's PISA test.
 The PISA test is taken every three years and covers math, reading and science.

 Finnish students don't start formal education until the age of 7.
 Most do attend a four year preschool, which doesn't teach academics like math and reading.
 An argument is made that Finland's students start school later but catch up with their peers in other countries who start at 4, 5 or 6.
 Does this indicate that later learning is superior to early learning?